 Twitter Blue signups unavailable after raft of fake accounts

-Twitter's relaunched premium service — which grants blue-check "verification" labels to anyone willing to pay $8 a month — was unavailable Friday after the social media platform was flooded by a wave of imposter accounts approved by Twitter.
+Twitter's relaunched premium service — which grants blue-check "verification" labels to anyone willing to pay $8 a month — was unavailable Friday after the social media platform was flooded by a wave of imposter accounts it itself had approved.

-After an imposter account registered under the revamped Twitter Blue system tweeted that insulin was free, pharmaceutical giant Eli Lilly & Co. had to post an apology.
-Nintendo, Lockheed Martin, Musk’s own Tesla and SpaceX were also impersonated as well as the accounts of various professional sports figures.
+An impostor account posing as pharmaceutical giant Eli Lilly & Co. and registered under the revamped Twitter Blue system tweeted that insulin was free, forcing the Indianapolis company to post an apology.
+Nintendo, Lockheed Martin, Musk's own companies Tesla and SpaceX were also impersonated, as well as the accounts of various professional sports and political figures.

-For advertisers who have put their business in Twitter on hold, the fake accounts could be the last straw as Musk’s rocky run atop the platform — laying off half the workforce and triggering high-profile departures — raises questions about its survivability.
+For advertisers who have put their business with Twitter on hold, the fake accounts could be the last straw: Musk's rocky run atop the platform — laying off half its workforce and triggering high-profile departures — has raised questions about its survivability.

-PREVIOUS: Elon Musk warns Twitter employees of ‘difficult times ahead,' ends remote work: report
+The impostors can cause big problems, even if they're taken down quickly.

+They have created "overwhelming reputational risk for placing advertising investments on the platform," said Lou Paskalis, longtime marketing and media executive and former Bank of America head of global media.
+Adding that with the fake "verified" brand accounts, "a picture emerges of a platform in disarray that no media professional would risk their career by continuing to make advertising investments on, and no governance apparatus or senior executive would condone if they did."

-There are now two categories of "blue checks," and they look identical.
+Adding to the confusion, Twitter now has two categories of "blue checks," and they look identical.
 One includes the accounts verified before Musk took helm.
-It notes that "This account is verified because it’s notable in government, news, entertainment, or another designated category."
+It notes that "This account is verified because it's notable in government, news, entertainment, or another designated category."
 The other notes that the account subscribes to Twitter Blue.

-Twitter account on Twitter is seen displayed on a phone screen in this illustration photo taken in Krakow, Poland on November 9, 2022.
-(Photo by Jakub Porzycki/NurPhoto via Getty Images)

-An email sent to Twitter's press address went unanswered.
-The company's communications department was gutted in the layoffs.
+But as of midday Friday, Twitter Blue was not available for subscription.

 On Thursday, Musk tweeted that "too many corrupt legacy Blue 'verification' checkmarks exist, so no choice but to remove legacy Blue in coming months."